rbrtmrtn/kanary/README.md

 # kanary

-A sample app for experimenting with Kubernetes
+A sample app for experimenting with Kubernetes.
+Birdwatching-themed 🐤